A handy gift guide for the designers in your life

 Quality headphones

-Good noise-cancelling headphones give a designer that precious quiet where time ceases to exist.
-Whether they’re sketching, animating or deep in a brand strategy session, good audio is non-negotiable.
+Good noise-cancelling headphones give a designer that precious quiet.
+Whether they’re sketching, animating, or deep in a brand strategy session, good audio is non-negotiable.

 Original artwork

 Designers love design, and they love other designers.
-AND they really love supporting creatives and buying pieces that mean something.
+AND they really love supporting creatives and buying pieces that have meaning!.

 It’s the kind of piece that sparks conversation and pride!
 Think Littlest Hobo and classic No Name nostalgia.